top of page

 Once delivered it was envisaged CAMCOS would provide access and connectivity between the hinterland and coastal communities as well as Brisbane, and to the broader SEQ rail network, with opportunities for new stations, park ‘n’ rides and active transport facilities.

-The land for the corriodor was secured over a decade ago.
+The land for the corridor was secured over a decade ago.

-The Sunshine Coast Regional Council, as part of their mass transit options analysis identified the CAMCOS corridor as an important project but chose to prioritize a mass transit system (preference Light Rail) along the coastal corriodor as the 1st priority for delivery.
+The Sunshine Coast Regional Council, as part of their mass transit options analysis in 2020 identified the CAMCOS corridor as an important project but chose to prioritize a mass transit system (preference Light Rail) along the coastal corridor as the 1st priority for delivery.

 SCRC Master Transport Plan